Exact completion and constructive theories of sets: Elemental categories

-\begin{exmp} Sets in (a model of) ZFC form a category in which every one-element set is both separating and a strong generator.
-Moreover, the Axiom of Choice implies that every object is a choice object (\ie every surjective function has a section). \end{exmp}
+\begin{exmp} Sets and functions in (a model of) ZF form an elemental category.
+Moreover, the Axiom of Choice is equivalent to the fact that every object is a choice object, \ie every surjective function has a section. \end{exmp}